localstack/docs/content/en/aws/elasticsearch/index.md

 ## Custom Elasticsearch backends

-Localstack downloads elasticsearch asynchronously the first time you run the `aws es create-elasticsearch-domain`, so you will get the response from localstack first and then (after download/install) you will have your elasticsearch cluster running locally.
+LocalStack downloads elasticsearch asynchronously the first time you run the `aws es create-elasticsearch-domain`, so you will get the response from localstack first and then (after download/install) you will have your elasticsearch cluster running locally.
 You may not want this, and instead use your already running elasticsearch cluster.
 This can also be useful when you want to run a cluster with a custom configuration that localstack does not support.